Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 The only time that you want to wait until after the first heat is if your female puppy has severe vaginitis, as it may be resolved by letting her go through one heat cycle before spaying her.

 If you wait too long, your dog's odds of developing a uterine infection greatly increase.
 If you do not have the dog spayed by the time she's five years old, her odds of a uterine infection are pretty high.
 The treatment is to surgically remove the uterus, but if you don't notice the signs of the infection early enough, then there may not be anything the doctor can do.

-Sometimes, you can get your dog spayed during her heat, but very few vets will actually do it as it is more complicated during the heat, and saying this that means it's more expensive.
+Sometimes, you can get your dog spayed during her heat, but very few vets will actually do it as it is more complicated (and expensive) during the heat.
 I personally waited it out until my American Pit Bull Terrier was about eight months old before I had her spayed, trying to get as close as I could to her first heat without actually having to experience it.

 What Is the Process of Spaying a Dog?